thoughtpolice/usb-armory/README.md

 $ ssh -o PreferredAuthentications=password usbarmory@10.0.0.1
 ```

-The first command sets up some iptables routes, so you can SSH in and
+The first command sets up an IP device (`usb0`) and some iptables
-it can talk to the internet.
-The second command SSHs in (and ignores
+routes, so you can SSH in and it can talk to the internet.
+The second
-any keys you might have, since it doesn't install any).
+command SSHs in (and ignores any keys you might have, since it doesn't
+install any).

 Also try `--help`.